 - Varicose veins: When blood pools, it can cause varicose veins to form.

-Along with contributing to circulatory issues, crossed legs can lead to other health problems, too.
+Along with contributing to circulatory issues, cross-legged sitting can lead to other health problems, too.
 For instance, sitting cross-legged can affect your posture and eventually lead to hip and back pain.
 Start working now to break the habit.
-Your legs, hips, back, and especially your veins will thank you.
+Your legs, hip joints, back, and especially your veins will thank you.

 If you’d like to see a doctor about venous issues, give us a call at (913) 541-3377 in Overland Park or (816) 792-1188 in Liberty or schedule an appointment online.